Enigmahack/MatrixCodeGenerator/README.md

 *   Default values for several parameters like `streamColor`, `tracerColor`, `bloomStrength`, `bloomOpacity`, `resolution`, `smoothingAmount`, `fontSize`, `tracerGlow`, `pulseDurationSeconds`, `pulseWidth`, and `pulseDimming` have been updated for a more balanced out-of-box experience.
 *   The `randomStopEnabled` and `randomStopChance` features have been removed for a more focused stream behavior model.

 #
-🚀 What's New in v7.4
-This patch release includes bug fixes, mobile usability enhancements, and a brand new visual effect.

-**Bug Fixes:**
-*   Resolved an issue where certain configurations could lead to incorrect character rendering.
-*   Fixed minor performance regressions introduced in specific effect combinations.

-**Mobile Enhancements:**
-*   Further improvements to mobile responsiveness and touch interactions, especially for slider controls and panel navigation.
-*   Optimized resource loading for faster initial page load on mobile devices.

-**New Visual Effect:**
-*   **Firewall Effect**: A dynamic effect that simulates a firewall's protective barrier, adding a layer of visual defense with configurable patterns and intensity.

-#
-🚀 What's New in v7.3.2
-This version primarily focuses on refining the robust architecture introduced in `v7.3.1`, ensuring stability and minor optimizations without introducing major new features or breaking changes.
-It's about polishing the experience and reinforcing the foundational improvements.

-#
 #